mrucker/mrucker.github.io/_drafts/2016-02-06-consumption-of-the-text.md

 layout: post
 ---

+Writing has always been a dark art, for that reason I've hated it.
+No where else has effort on my part resulted in such inconsistent outcomes (with the potential exception of web development), a case study in learned helplessness.
+Case in point, I have received a 5.5 and a 3.5 on the GRE Analytical Writing section.

+I have now spent the better part of three years attempting to conquer this bane once and for all.
+Finally, after much reflection, reading, and practice I've finally begun to create systems of hypothesis that are yielding consistent results.

+#Right Is Wrong#

+#Info As Bedrock#

+#Leverage Social Constructs#

  + Predicate: The information one would like to share
  + Subject  : The object one would like to share information about